Last week my 15-year-old daughter came home with a cracked screen on her phone.

 My kids always have the oldest model phone I can get, because I don’t want to pay too much and I don’t think they necessarily need all the bells and whistles.
 Besides, they are just happy to have a working phone and I am happy to give them one that is in my budget.
 Trademore helps us both to be happy!

 Since all the devices on Trademore go through a 30-point functional and cosmetic inspection for quality, functionality, and reliability, I feel confident that what I am getting will work well.
 The orders also come quickly via 2-day shipping, so if your kid breaks their current phone you won’t be without one for very long.

 You can also sell old devices via Trademore, which is nice.
 I grabbed one of those cracked screen phones that’s been hanging out in my drawer and found out I could get $15 for it.
 They will send me a box to pack it in and it’s free to ship it back out.
 I know $15 isn’t much, but it’s certainly better than a broken phone taking up space in my drawer!

 I’m really happy to have found this resource because I’m sure I have several more phone purchases for my kids in the future.
 With Trademore, I’ll be able to easily buy a used cell phone and keep it within a budget I am comfortable with.

-Maybe Chloe will get to replace her newly cracked cell phone soon, after all!
+Maybe my daughter will get to replace her newly cracked cell phone soon, after all!